vitar/sre/docs/140-system-course.md

 Breakdown is the state where the system can no longer sustain its prior contour balance under any reallocation.
 The capacity lost during degradation cannot be restored through redistribution of existing resources.

 Breakdown is a threshold — the point where return to the prior state ceases to be available.
 Before breakdown, the system can recover its earlier balance through sufficient reallocation.
 After breakdown, the prior balance is structurally unavailable.
 The resources, capabilities, or conditions that sustained it have been consumed, lost, or irreversibly altered.

+At the metabolic level, accumulated debt has exceeded the system's recovery capacity.
+The reinforcing loop has consumed the system's adaptive margin — the overhead required to maintain Survival under degraded capability now structurally prevents the reallocation that recovery would require.
+Overhead has ratcheted to a new regime and will not return to its prior level without active dismantling.

 Breakdown does not mean the system ceases to function.
 It means the system cannot function as it did before.
 The system that continues past breakdown is operating under a different set of constraints than the system that entered the degradation sequence.